May 11, 2018

 Transitioning from features to gestalt takes time and experience – and patience!
 You need to see LOTS of examples of each species, and comparisons, to develop a sense about how much variation in color, or size, or shape, etc, there is within each species, and which features are always different between similar species.
 This is why field guides can only go so far in helping you become proficient at quickly identifying things.
 When working in the field, you don’t always have the luxury of getting ahold of other species for simultaneous comparison.

 With this challenge in mind, we created a set of flashcards to help our volunteers practice this skill on the set of crabs most commonly encountered in our monitoring.
-This is based on the Snap ID tool used by the Cornell Lab of Ornithology’s Bird Academy.
+This is based on the Snap ID tool used by the Cornell Lab of Ornithology’s Bird Academy (thanks for the inspiration!).
 These flashcards are designed to practice ID and develop a gestalt.
 In each deck, you are looking for only one species in multiple comparisons of similar-looking species.
 This works in two ways – first, by looking at similar species side by side, you can directly compare the relevant features.
 Second, by moving through several successive comparisons looking for only a single species, you can start to develop a search image for that particular species.
-In addition, looking at many different photos and images of your target crab species, your brain has to focus on the relevant parts of the crab to develop that overall image, rather than the single pattern for a particular photograph.
+Looking at many different photos and images of your target crab species, your brain has to focus on the relevant parts of the crab to develop that overall image, rather than the single pattern for a particular photograph.

 We’re happy to share this resource with you.
 We’ve created decks of cards for the most commonly confused species, as well as one for European green crab (CAMA) compared to every other native crab that you are likely to encounter in sampling.
 You can print them out or just download the PDF and scroll through, quizzing yourself as you go.
 We’ll try to add to these as we have the opportunity.
 Though we don’t currently have the technical capacity to put this in an interactive tool on our webpage, that could be something we shoot for in the future.